kubos/kubos/docs/sdk-project-config.rst

 Target-Required Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^

-These are configuration options that are required by a specific target which should not be changed by the user.
+These are configuration options that are required by a specific target which **should not be changed** by the user.
+They are documented here only for reference.

 Architecture